anyaevostinar/anyaevostinar.github.io/classes/201-w21/syllabus.md

 For announcements of known technical issues, visit the Helpdesk portal.
 If your personal situation (due to COVID-19 illness or other circumstances) begins to impact your ability to engage with the course, please contact the Dean of Students Office and also let me know.

-*I expect you to log in to Moodle every day for updates on activities and assignments.*
+**I expect you to log in to Moodle every day for updates on activities and assignments.**
 When engaging with course activities online, use your Carleton Gmail/Google account; do not use other personal email accounts.
 I will show you civility and respect and expect you will do the same to me and each other in both asynchronous and synchronous discussions, at the whole class level, and when in small groups.
 Whole class synchronous activities will only be scheduled during designated class meeting times, but opportunities for small group or one-on-one synchronous engagement may be scheduled flexibly at other times.
 I look forward to working with you to find ways for you to effectively engage with the course given your circumstances.

 I have a separate page with specific expectations I have for you and the expectations that you can have for me; please make sure that you have read it.
-All out of class written communication will happen via the Moodle announcement forum and via Piazza.
+All out of class written communication will happen via the Moodle announcement forum.
-Please make sure you are reading your emails regularly and have not turned off emails from Piazza in your settings.
+Please make sure you are reading your emails regularly.
-Each class day will have activities for you to complete and a page titled something like "Week 1, Day 1 Activities" to guide you through what you should do.
+Each class day will have activities for you to complete and a section on Moodle to guide you through what you should do.
 All materials will be released at least 48 hours before they are due.

 ## Types of Engagement and Collaboration Policies